 Most Popular in Fragrance

 - 455Gourmand and Roses: Fragrance Trends See a New Twist to the Spritz

 Recent in Fragrance (page 3 of 32)

-This month's column discusses the chemical composition of Spanish oregano oil.
+This month's column discusses the chemical composition of pink pepper fruit and leaf oils.

 Mintel Research has found that celebrity fragrances need revamping in order to appeal to consumers.

 The days of skimping and saving to fit that amber note into your fragrance price point could be long gone.
 Inventors from Symrise appear to have a new answer to amber, as this patent application explains.

 With the ban of pan masala and chewing tobacco, the attar industry is losing nearly 80% of its sales.

 What's your reaction to cyclohexal?
 The EU's is concern, while Givaudan's is this patent application to emit lily of the valley scent without worry.
 I'll bet your itching to read more.

 The Environmental Protection Agency is taking steps to implement a law that is an amendment to the Toxic Substances Control Act (TSCA).
 Update includes comments from IFRANA's president and CEO.

 Olivier Polge produces his second Chanel fragrance, Boy, to walk the line between masculine and feminine scent.